abefetterman/hamstir-gym/README.md

 python3 ./examples/run.py --model /tmp/gym/best_model.pkl
 ```

-## HamstirRoomEmptyEnv
+## Environment: `HamstirRoomEmptyEnv`

-The reward in this environment is based on forward motion distance, with a penalty
-for wall collisions and wall proximity.
+This environment is designed for training the model.
+It simulates the robots in
+rooms with no other objects.
 There are three rooms, chosen randomly for
 each episode:

 ![room6x6](https://github.com/abefetterman/hamstir-gym/raw/master/images/room6x6.png "room6x6") ![room2x12](https://github.com/abefetterman/hamstir-gym/raw/master/images/room2x12.png "room2x12") ![room12x12](https://github.com/abefetterman/hamstir-gym/raw/master/images/room12x12.png "room12x12")

+The robot is initialized in the same location (0,2) with a random orientation.
+Wall
+textures and camera angles are randomized for each episode.

+The reward in this environment is based on forward motion distance, with a penalty
+for wall collisions and wall proximity.

+## Environment: `HamstirGibsonEnv`

+This environment uses the [Gibson](https://github.com/StanfordVL/GibsonEnv) simulation.
+Currently, the model seems to do pybullet-to-gibson transfer no better than
+pybullet-to-real transfer, but this is an area of active development.

+For the Gibson testing environment, `GibsonEnv` must be installed with
+its dependencies.
+The best way to do this is with Docker, and this project includes
+a customized docker configuration that will include dependencies for this project
+as well as the original `GibsonEnv`.

 ## References